Xu-DongHui/LeetCodeAlgorithm/README.md

 Integer to Roman
 Given an integer, convert it to a roman numeral.
 Input is guaranteed to be within the range from 1 to 3999.
 3sum
 Given an array nums of n integers, are there elements a, b, c in nums such that a + b + c = 0?
 Find all unique triplets in the array which gives the sum of zero.

+3sum closet
+Given an array nums of n integers and an integer target, find three integers in nums such that the sum is closest to target.
+Return the sum of the three integers.
+You may assume that each input would have exactly one solution.